 The Credit Union's cash and current accounts are held with Atlantic Central.
-This amount also includes redeemable interest bearing term investments with Concentra Financial.
-The average yield on the accounts at December 31, 2023 is 4.50% (2022 - 3.37%).
+Cash and cash equivalents also includes redeemable interest bearing term investments with Concentra Financial.
+The average yield on the accounts at December 31, 2024 is 3.82% (2023 - 4.35%).